thinkzone.wlonk.com

 Examples:

-Method 1: Your web page may simply link to the Solar System Scale Model Calculator main page (SolarSystemModel.php), with the scale, location, and options preset as you choose.
-You can use table=y/n and map=y/n options to set whether it initially shows the table, the map, or both.
+Method 1.
+Link to Solar System Scale Model Calculator main page.
+On your web page, link to the Solar System Scale Model Calculator main page (SolarSystemModel.php), with the scale, location, and options preset as you choose.
+Use table=y/n and map=y/n options to set whether it initially shows the table, the map, or both.
 The main page gives the user the freedom to explore and change the scale, location, and options.

 HTML example: